 Now consider the major and wide-ranging tax savings realized by the creation of a CRT.

 First, when the trust is funded, you immediately obtain the benefit of a sizable income tax charitable deduction.
-This is equal to the present value of the remainder interest ultimately payable to Bluefield College and is based on Internal Revenue Service life expectancy tables and current interest rates.
+This is equal to the present value of the remainder interest ultimately payable to Bluefield University and is based on Internal Revenue Service life expectancy tables and current interest rates.
 The older the beneficiary, and the lower the income payout (minimum of 5% is required), the greater the charitable deduction.

 Highly-appreciated assets that generate low current income are an ideal funding medium.
 While you may be reluctant to sell such assets directly because of the tax you would pay on the gain, you can transfer them to the trust without incurring the capital gains tax.
 The trust can sell the assets without incurring any tax and then reinvest the proceeds in order to secure a higher current income yield (provided that there is absolutely no prearrangement of any such sale).